mahodi-mr2107371/Projects/data-sci-project-master/README.md

 ## 📬 Contact

-For any questions or suggestions, please contact [Your Name](mailto:your.email@example.com).
+For any questions or suggestions, please contact [Mahodi Hasan](mailto:mahodi.hsp@gmail.com).

----

-Feel free to customize this `README.md` to better fit the specifics of your project, such as detailing the dataset used, elaborating on the modeling techniques, or adding deployment instructions if applicable.

-If you need assistance with any part of this project or further customization of the README, don't hesitate to ask!